Emerging Writers Group

 ABOUT THE EMERGING WRITERS GROUP PROGRAM

-The Emerging Writers Group, now accepting applications for its fourth cycle, targets playwrights early in their careers, creating an artistic home, support, and resources for a diverse group of up-and-coming playwrights.
+The Emerging Writers Group, now accepting applications for its fifth cycle, targets playwrights early in their careers, creating an artistic home, support, and resources for a diverse group of up-and-coming playwrights.

 The participating playwrights will: